Neurophysics Program - archives

 Building bridges between disciplines and institutions

 Progress in our understanding of neurons and their operation critically depends on our ability to improve our resolution of dynamic molecular mechanisms and on the availability of appropriate tools for real-time studies in live cells.
 The solution resides in using the latest advances in the fields of photonics and material sciences to develop new biomedical characterization tools that will be minimally invasive.
-To this aim, we established an active interdisciplinary collaboration between physicists, engineers and neuroscientists from four research centers and two universities: the Neurophotonics Centre, the Centre de recherche institut universitaire en santé mentale de Québec (CRIUSMQ, Neurosciences), the Centre d'optique, photonique et laser (COPL, Photonics) at Université Laval and the Center for the Physics of Materials (CPM, Materials Science) at McGill University.
+To this aim, an active interdisciplinary collaboration was established between physicists, engineers and neuroscientists from four research centers and two universities: the Neurophotonics Centre, the Centre de recherche institut universitaire en santé mentale de Québec (CRIUSMQ, Neurosciences), the Centre d'optique, photonique et laser (COPL, Photonics) at Université Laval and the Center for the Physics of Materials (CPM, Materials Science) at McGill University.